maelys-mcardle/snowflake/docs/README.md

 43   ^          BANK1   BANK2   Logical XOR.
 Result stored in BANK1.

 Note: These instructions are only performed on BOOLEAN and INTEGER types.
       All other types are ignored.
+Instruction is ignored if BANK1 or BANK2 has no value set.
 ```

 ```